 Support garments or compression clothing is a type of clothing that applies mechanical pressure to the surface of the covered part, thus providing support through compression.
 Research suggests that there are a number of benefits from wearing compression garments.
-The most common claims are performance enhancement and muscle recovery.
+The most common claims are performance enhancement and muscle recovery – for example, if you get injured and have to go to somewhere offering urgent care in houston, or wherever you are based, for treatment, you may find yourself wearing one these garments as part of your recovery from the injury.
 The findings, however, indicate that these specialized garments do provide assistance in muscle recovery, but it is inconclusive on the performance part.

 Here are some of the things that you’ll need to consider when wearing these apparel: